CheeYuTan/FraudDetection_RecursiveCTE/README.md

 ### Issue: Recursive CTE not supported

-**Solution**: Ensure you're using Databricks SQL or Spark SQL 3.0+.
+**Solution**: Ensure you're using **Databricks Runtime 17.0 or later**.
 Recursive CTEs require:
-- Databricks Runtime 9.1+ or
+- Databricks Runtime 17.0+ (recommended)
-- Spark 3.0+ with recursive CTE support
+- Or Databricks Runtime 13.3 LTS+ with recursive CTE support enabled

 ### Issue: Files not found in DBFS